AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

 * A supertrait can depend on *multiple* traits

-**Example: "To be the life of the party you must be able to sing AND dance"**
+**To be the "life of the party" you must be able to sing AND dance**

   * New base trait